Yoga For Healthy Digestive System:

 Balasana Steps:

-- Sit down on your knees and join the thighs, knees, big toes with hips on the heels left distant comfortably.
+1. Sit down on your knees and join the thighs, knees, and big toes with hips on the heels left distant comfortably.

-- Place your palms on the floor and move the knees wide.
+2. Place your palms on the floor and move your knees wide.
 (If your hips are not touching the heels place a bolster under the feet)

-- Exhale; bend your torso forward and rest it on the floor between the knees.
-Keep your palms one above the other and place on the floor above your head stretching hands fully.
-(If you’re not comfortably resting on to the floor place a bolster in between the knees)
+4. Exhale; bend your torso forward and rest it on the floor between the knees.
+Keep your palms one above the other and place them on the floor above your head stretching your hands fully.
+(If you’re not comfortable resting on the floor place a bolster in between the knees)

 Release the pose with an inhalation raising the arms up and as you exhale lower the arms and release the pose.